 Lightweight and snappy, K2’s Anthem 105 is a responsive all-mountain boot that’s ideal for women who like to charge hard both on- and off-piste.
 With a moderately stiff 105 flex, it edges more toward precise than playful, but thankfully K2 didn’t skimp on comfort: Both the liner and shell can be heat molded, the boot comes in two widths (100mm MV or 98mm LV), and the rear cuff can be adjusted to accommodate different calf shapes.
 We wish that K2 had included a walk lever to add to the boot’s all-mountain versatility—a logical fit in our minds given its lightweight construction—but otherwise, there’s little to nitpick with the well-rounded design.

-Despite the boot’s stiffness, the K2 Anthem 105 is easy to take on and off thanks to softer material at the instep and oversized buckles that are easy to manipulate with gloved hands.
+Despite the boot’s moderate stiffness, the K2 Anthem 105 is easy to take on and off thanks to softer material at the instep and oversized buckles that are easy to manipulate with gloved hands.
 We also found that it felt more lively and powerful on the slopes than the flex would suggest.
-That said, expert riders who are blasting all over the mountain at top speed will likely want to step up to the stiffer Anthem 115 or 125-flex Anthem Pro.
+That said, expert skiers who are blasting all over the mountain at top speed will likely want to step up to the stiffer Anthem 115 or 125, which have adjustable lasts.
 But for a hard-to-beat balance of performance and comfort at a good value, we really like the Anthem 105.
-And new for 2024, K2 extended the Anthem collection to include a few Boa dial-equipped models for an extra $100 compared to the standard boots.
-We still prefer the simplicity and value of the original, four-buckle Anthem 105 but those who like a more fine-tuned fit will appreciate the new additions.
+K2 extended the Anthem collection to include a few BOA dial-equipped models last year for an extra $100 compared to the standard boots.
+We still prefer the simplicity and value of the original four-buckle Anthem 105, but those who like a more fine-tuned fit will appreciate these new additions.

 Flex: 115 (advanced/expert skiers)